Skip to main content

 Use Cases

-• Populating a stable management simulation with believable horse names
+• Populating a stable management game like Rival Stars with 20+ believable horse names in seconds

-• Writing a Western novel and needing a memorable mount for the protagonist
+• Writing a Western or historical novel and needing a memorable mount name that fits the setting

 Tips